Mark 1

 We have to remember that nothing that was done in the Synagogue could be condemned as a violation of the Law of God.
 Since the Law commanded worship, benevolence and obedience to God’s Word, it could be argued that the Synagogue encouraged and assisted the Jews to understand and obey the Law.
 For this reason, the Lord Jesus would have no objection to it.

 Notice also the language which Mark uses in Mark 1:21.
-Notice, particularly, the number of times He uses the word ‘immediately’.
+Notice, particularly, the number of times He uses the word ‘immediately’ KJV.
 It occurs 10 times.
-Mark aims to show Jesus to be a man of action; a man who acted decisively and positively.
+Mark aims to show Jesus to be a man of action, a man who acted decisively and positively.

 ‘His teaching’ is accurately rendered as ‘His doctrine’, which reveals that it was a formal presentation.
 We are not told precisely what His teaching was.
 Mark is more concerned that we should know its effect on the people who heard it.

-They were ‘amazed’.
-The word ‘explesso’ tells us that the listeners were not just temporarily filled with amazement but quickly passed away.
+They were ‘amazed’, Mark 1:22, the word ‘explesso’ tells us that the listeners were not just temporarily filled with amazement but quickly passed away.
 It did not leave merely a fleeting impression.

 What Jesus said had a deep and lasting effect on them.
 Why?
-Because His teaching was with authority, ‘exousio’.
-That word means ‘to be out’.
+Because His teaching was with authority, ‘exousio’, which means ‘to be out’.
 It describes authority that has been given to the speaker, by someone else.
 The one who GIVES the authority, is, so to speak.

 Bear in mind the fact that, at this stage, the people were unaware of the identity of the one speaking to them, or that it was because of His identity that He possessed the authority to speak as He did!
 All that they felt at that time, was that what he said had a ring of authority that was lacking in what they heard from their scribes.